nextcloud/backup/README.md

 # Backup

-This App creates and stores backup images of your Nextcloud
+This App creates and stores backup images of your Nextcloud.

 - [Important notes](#notes)
 - [Restoring Points](#restoring-point)